Denton County Jail, TX

 Read full guideCommon Questions

-Showing 6 of 15How do I schedule a visit at Denton County Jail?
+Showing 6 of 10How do I schedule a Saturday on-site visit at Denton County Jail?

-Register and schedule your visit through the facility’s system.
-For Saturday on-site visits, you must schedule at least 24 hours in advance, and the inmate must approve or deny the request.
+Register and schedule your visit in advance.
+Saturday on-site visits must be scheduled at least 24 hours before the visit time.
+The visit time is confirmed only after the inmate approves the request.

-VisitationWhere do I send non‑legal (personal) mail for someone at Denton County Jail?
+VisitationHow do I schedule a video visit at Denton County Jail?

 Ready to Connect?